SMU vs. Tulsa NCAA Football Odds, Plays and Insights | November 27, 2021

 Tulsa Stats and Trends

-- This year, the Golden Hurricane have won ATS in each of their three games as an underdog of 6.5 points or more.
+- The Golden Hurricane have an against the spread record of 3-0 in their three games as an underdog of 6.5 points or more this season.

-- Tulsa has hit the over in 70% of its opportunities this season (seven times over 10 games with a set point total).
+- Tulsa's games this year have gone over the total in seven out of 10 opportunities (70%).

-- Tulsa is 2-2 against the spread and 4-0 overall when the team records more than 27.9 points.
+- Tulsa is 2-2 against the spread and 4-0 overall in games when it puts up more than 27.9 points.

-- In games that Tulsa piles up more than 418.3 yards, the team is 3-2 against the spread and 3-3 overall.
+- When Tulsa picks up more than 418.3 yards, the team is 3-2 against the spread and 3-3 overall.

-- This season the Golden Hurricane have turned the ball over 21 times, eight more than the Mustangs' takeaways (13).
+- The Golden Hurricane have turned the ball over eight more times (21 total) than the Mustangs have forced a turnover (13) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.